joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.5.16 =

+* Bug fix: Restore event and location pagination broken in 3.5.13.
+* Accessibility: Wrap pagination and filters in `nav` elements.
+* Accessibility: Consistent ordering of pagination and filters.
+* Feature: Add event count column to locations screen.

 = 3.5.15 =